[Learn Korean I43] ”-는 수밖에 (없다)”, ”-는 중이다”, ”-느니”

 Rather than doing anything and living in anxiety

-I would rather set a goal and put it into practice.
+I would instead set a goal and put it into practice.

 If you set your goal, I am sure your life will become better.